 I, as a resident of the Bayside Council area, have no standing to follow up on that.
 But there are at least two residents from the Canterbury-Bankstown Council side on the AQCCC as well as a representative of Canterbury-Bankstown Council.
 Also, a parking spot or two may need to be sacrificed for the monitoring station.
 I recommend that the residents, and not just the representatives on the AQCCC, let Council know how important they think it is to pick the right locations for the monitoring stations.

 The project team put forward Canterbury Golf Course as a possible location.
 The land is owned by Canterbury-Bankstown Council.
 No exact location was proposed.
 At the Rosebank Avenue end, the modelling shows relatively high impact.
 But other parts of the golf course are too far away.
 I have taken a photo of a spot right next to the golf course at the bottom of Rosebank Avenue which seems suitable.
-I proposed that spot to the AQCCC organisers on Sunday, October 29, which may be a little bit late to count as a separate location (the deadline was October 24) but may possibly be considered as a spot with the Canterbury Golf Course proposal.
+I proposed that spot to the AQCCC organisers on Sunday, October 29.
+The project team has expressed a willingness to investigate this possibility even though I submitted it a little late.